HiFromAjay/hifromajay.github.io/index.md

 <br><b>JTestMigBench and JTestMigTax: A benchmark and taxonomy for unit test migration</b> [<a href="papers/saner23.pdf" target="_blank">Paper</a>]
 <br>Ajay Kumar Jha, Mohayeminul Islam, and Sarah Nadi
 <br>In Proceedings of 30th IEEE International Conference on Software Analysis, Evolution and Reengineering (SANER), pp. 713-717, 2023.
-ERA Track.
 <br>

 <br>You can find more information about me in my <a href="doc/CV_Ajay.pdf" target="_blank"><b>CV</b></a> (Updated Aug 22, 2024).</div>